 Entrecote is a French word for a beef steak that was cut from between the ribs.
-Basically, it's a very thin boneless ribeye.
+It's a very thin boneless ribeye.
 Indeed, some places will call an ordinary boneless ribeye an entrecote, probably because it sounds fancy.

 Entrecote: a Very Thin Boneless Ribeye

 Now, if you remove the bones, you can carve that into as many or as few steaks as you like.
 These will be boneless ribeye steaks.
 If you're making bone-in ribeyes, you can get seven steaks, each one with a bone attached.

 However, there's meat in between the bones as well, which means if you cut your ribeyes flush with the bone on each side, you will then be able to make six boneless steaks from the meat in between each bone.